brando90/namespaces/README.md

 ```

 ## API
-`Namespace` is a flexible, mutable version of `collections.namedtuple`.
+`Namespace` is a flexible, mutable version of [`collections.namedtuple`](https://docs.python.org/2/library/collections.html#collections.namedtuple).
+You can also think about it as a dictionary that uses dot-notation access instead of bracket-notation access (ie. `ns.attr` instead of `ns['attr']`).

 The API of `Namespace` is as follows:
 ```python